Sony PCM A10 – Review

 Audio Quality And Connectivity

-The internal Mics of the PCM A10 are too noisy to be a main recorder on a field recording trip in my opinion.
+The internal Mics of the PCM A10 are maybe too noisy to be a main recorder on a field recording trip in my opinion.
 It can be useful in a noisy environment, but for recording in a quiet atmosphere, the selfnoise of the the microphones come noticeable.
 With a recorder of this size, we couldn’t expect the best quality.
 The compromise was made on the size of the device.
+In addition, wind protection accessories are not really adapted to this machine, making it difficult to use even against medium wind.

 The audio quality achieved in this way is comparable to that of the Sony PCM-D100, enabling to record clean, high-quality soundscapes in a very compact format.